meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 idiosyncratic hills.
 You can have your own opinion.
 Or maybe you can't.
 Remember, there "is no space to argue over whether a comment was transphobic".

+The accusation of ableism primarily hinges on a highly insensitive note RMS added to his website in October 2016, but completely rewrote a few months later.
+Presumably someone told RMS about the problems with his original note.
+The open letter's appendix uses recent web.archive.org links throughout and gives no indication that this particular link is a capture from 2016.
+Here's the [rewritten note][]:

+>   A noninvasive test for Down's syndrome eliminates the small risk of the old test.
+This
+>   might lead more women to get tested, and abort fetuses that have Down's syndrome.
+>
+>   According to Wikipedia, Down's syndrome is a combination of many kinds of medical
+>   misfortune.
+Thus, when carrying a fetus that is likely to have Down's syndrome, I
+>   think the right course of action for the woman is to terminate the pregnancy.
+>
+>   That choice does right by the potential children that would otherwise likely be born
+>   with grave medical problems and disabilities.
+As humans, they are entitled to the
+>   capacity that is normal for human beings.
+I don't advocate making rules about the
+>   matter, but I think that doing right by your children includes not intentionally
+>   starting them out with less than that.
+>
+>   When children with Down's syndrome are born, that's a different situation.
+They are
+>   human beings and I think they deserve the best possible care.

+RMS has (for some reason) tens of thousands of notes on his website ready to be cherry-picked, and yet that wasn't enough for the authors of the open letter and they turned to a web.archive.org capture from 2016.
+And then they didn't bother to inform the readers of this in any way.
+These are the self-appointed judges of RMS.

-I only looked into two paragraph's of the open letter's appendix in depth and can't comment on the rest.
+I only looked into some paragraphs of the open letter's appendix in depth and can't comment on the rest.
 Maybe the rest is completely fair.
+Martin Tournoij gives a [better and more thorough treatise][Stallman isn't great, but not the devil] of the open letter than I can.
 I do wonder how many people looked into the accusations before signing the letter, though.
 One of the original signatories told me that, "from a practical perspective, transphobe or no, [RMS] needs to go"[^luis-1] and that "regardless of exactly how ableist he is, he can't be a leader of an organization".[^luis-2]  Perhaps that's true, but it isn't fair.
 Accusations of ableism and transphobia are front and center in the open letter and likely convinced more than a handful of people to add their signature.

 I'll leave you with three more bits of evidence that things are more complex than the open letter would have you believe: